It's 'do or die' for electric vehicle maker Rivian as it breaks ground on a $5 billion plant

 After an initial public offering in 2021, Rivian shares have fallen by more than 80%, while automaker shares overall have outpaced the broader stock market.
 Rivian lost $1.66 billion in 2025’s first half.

 At the same time, some automakers’ ardor for electric vehicles is cooling.
 Stellantis last week canceled Ram’s electric truck program.
 Ford has delayed production at a new Tennessee plant.
-And General Motors abandoned plans to build electric vehicles at a suburban Detroit plant.
+And General Motors abandoned plans to build electric vehicles in suburban Detroit.

 “With all the competition out there in this market and the slowing growth of EVs, it does not play in Rivian’s favor,” said Sam Fiorani, a vice president at AutoForecast Solutions.
 “However, there still is an EV market out there.”